• Skip to primary navigation

 Ingredients

-• 1 to 2 teaspoons organic canola oil Just enough to very lightly cover skillet
+• 1 to 2 teaspoons avocado oil Just enough to very lightly cover skillet

 • 4 vegan bratwurst cut in 1 inch slices